Electrochemical Weld Cleaning – The Fastest and Safest Way to Clean Stainless Steel Welds

 A mild electrolytic cleaning fluid is applied to the surface of the weld by using a conductive weld cleaning brush.
 Electric current (AC/DC) is employed so desired cleaning and passivation results are accomplished.

-Understanding the difference between manual electrochemical cleaning and electrolytic baths
+Manual electrochemical cleaning vs. electrolytic baths

 The process described above refers to the manual application of electrolytic liquids to the workpiece using a carbon brush.